HaxerWaddle/HaxerWaddle/README.md

 - 👀 I’m interested in art and programming
 - 🌱 I’m currently learning Python, Java, C and Javascript
 - 📫 How to reach me: lythienduc21010@gmail.com
-- ⚡ Fun fact: I use github-made README for my profile.
-Isn't that cool
+- ⚡ Fact: I use github-made README for my profile because I am too lazy to make one for myself.